igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/adr/0001-idempotency.md

 ## Context

-Webhook providers may retry event deliveries in cases of network failures, timeouts, or non-2xx HTTP responses.
+Webhook providers deliver events over HTTP and do not have reliable knowledge of whether an event was successfully processed by the receiving system.

+If the receiver:
+- does not respond,
+- responds with a non-2xx status code,
+- or responds too slowly,

+the provider may retry the delivery of the same event.

-As a result, the same event can be delivered multiple times.
+As a result, the same logical event can be delivered multiple times.

-Without special handling, this may lead to duplicate processing and unintended side effects.
+In systems that perform side effects (such as creating orders or charging payments), processing the same event more than once may lead to incorrect behavior.

+For example, if a `payment_succeeded` event is delivered twice and the system is not idempotent:
+- the payment may be recorded multiple times,
+- the same order may be created more than once.

+To ensure correct behavior, duplicate deliveries must be expected and handled explicitly.

 ## Decision